Thank you! Your submission has been received!

 Autism prevalence estimates vary significantly across the globe.
 While the World Health Organization suggests a global average of roughly 1 in 100 children, specific country data can differ substantially.
 Here's a breakdown of some key observations:

-Most Common Range: Many countries report diagnosed autism rates between 60 and 100 per 10,000 children.
+Most common range: Many countries report diagnosed autism rates between 60 and 100 per 10,000 children.
 This reflects a kind of global "middle ground" in reported prevalence.

-Variations and Influencing Factors: Important to remember, these diagnosed rates are influenced by factors like:
+Variations and influencing factors: Important to remember, these diagnosed rates are influenced by factors like:

 • Diagnostic practices (which can differ by region).